AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 you have initialized the object.
 This intuitively makes sense since they determine the size of the object.

-Also, they make a type indefinite: Whether or not the discriminant is used or not to change the size of the object, a type with a discriminant will be indefinite if the discriminant is not specified:
+Also, they make a type indefinite: Whether or not the discriminant is used to specify the size of an object, a type with a discriminant will be indefinite if the discriminant is not declared with an initialization:

 .. code:: ada
     :class: ada-expect-compile-error